I didn't even know about this David Brooks piece because it's in the New York Times and I do not read the New York Times.

 And not that you can't rely on it.

-Uh that in a foreign policy question that Trump's faced yet.
+It's just that there is no real world test in a foreign policy question that Trump's faced yet.

-It's not a disqualification by any stretch of don't misunderstand me.
+It's not a disqualification by any stretch.

-Uh the Iranian deal is a bad deal.
+The Iranian deal is a bad deal.

-I mean, look at what he said to the woman who was the Jeb Bush plant at the no labels problems solvers or problem solvers meeting in New Hampshire yesterday.
+I mean, look at what he said to the woman who was the Jeb Bush plant at the No Labels Problems Solvers or Problem Solvers meeting in New Hampshire yesterday.

-Here's this Jeb Bush worker, campaign worker shows up in there and tries to trip Trump up on a question about women.
+Here's this Jeb Bush worker, campaign worker, shows up in there and tries to trip Trump up on a question about women.

-And Trump's, I'm pro-life.
+And Trump says, I'm pro-life.

 You should note I'm pro-life.